 The first step of participation in the voting process for every citizen in the United States is to register to vote.
 This is an exciting moment for millions of Americans as they turn eighteen, become a citizen, or make a decision to participate in the democratic process.
-Voter registration forms are easily accessible and can be found on our website at ocvote.com/registration, in Post Offices, Libraries and DMV offices.
+Voter registration forms are easily accessible and can be found in Post Offices, Libraries, DMV offices and on our website at ocvote.com/registration.
 A voter registration form can be used to register for the first time, or to make any change to an individual voter record.
-Between the years of 2001 and 2011, the Orange County Registrar of Voters processed 1,668,666 paper registration forms.
+Between the years of 2001 and 2011, the Orange County Registrar of Voters processed 1,668,666 physical registration forms.